TECLIB/fastlane-plugin-xcov_report/README.md

 ## Versioning

-In order to provide transparency on our release cycle and to maintain backward compatibility, Flyve MDM is maintained under [the Semantic Versioning guidelines](http://semver.org/).
+In order to provide transparency on our release cycle and to maintain backward compatibility, this project is maintained under [the Semantic Versioning guidelines](http://semver.org/).
 We are committed to following and complying with the rules, the best we can.

-See [the tags section of our GitHub project](https://github.com/flyve-mdm/fastlane-plugin-xcov_report/tags) for changelogs for each release version of Flyve MDM.
+See [the tags section of our GitHub project](https://github.com/flyve-mdm/fastlane-plugin-xcov_report/tags) for changelogs for each release version.
 Release announcement posts on [the official Teclib' blog](http://www.teclib-edition.com/en/communities/blog-posts/) contain summaries of the most noteworthy changes made in each release.

 ## Contact

-For notices about major changes and general discussion of Flyve MDM development, subscribe to the [/r/FlyveMDM](http://www.reddit.com/r/FlyveMDM) subreddit.
-You can also chat with us via IRC in [#flyve-mdm on freenode](http://webchat.freenode.net/?channels=flyve-mdm]) or [@flyvemdmdev on Telegram](https://t.me/flyvemdmdev).
+For notices about major changes and general discussion of Teclib' products development, visit to the [Official Website](http://www.teclib-edition.com/en/).
+You can also chat with us [on Telegram](https://t.me/flyvemdmdev).

 ## Contribute